2

 One of many poems by Lloyd Willy HERE.

 He made an early and poignant entry into the guestbook on this site.
-He comes to the reunions and memorial services in Houston when possible.
+He comes to the reunions and memorial services in Houston every year.